sudhakarzox/nextjs-expense-tracker/README.md

 -  Exportable data for personal finance tracking

 ## Why This Project
-This project is not just a simple expense tracker — it is a hands-on showcase of DevSecOps principles:
+This project is not just a simple expense tracker —  it is a hands-on demonstration of expertise in developing robust backend REST services, advanced frontend applications with Next.js, secure coding practices, and integrated DevSecOps principles.:
 - Security integrated into the CI/CD pipeline
 - Cloud-native, containerized deployment
 - Real-world monitoring, logging, and compliance practices